edures888/tp/docs/UserGuide.md

 Displays the time slots in a week when all members of the specified group are free (no events).

-Format: free INDEX [date]
+Format: free GROUP_INDEX [START_DATE]

 * Finds unoccupied time slots within members of the group at the specified `INDEX`.
 The index refers to the index number shown in the displayed group list.
 The index *must be a positive* 1, 2, 3 ...
-* The date field is optional.
+* The `START_DATE` field is optional.
 The time slots will be shown for the week ahead, starting from that date.
 If it is not provided, then the current date will be used.
+* `START_DATE` must be of the format: `dd/MM/yyyy HH:mm`

 ### Importing a Person: `import` [coming soon]